Computing Equilibria in Games with Stochastic Action Sets: Games with Stochastic Action Sets

 Informally, a GSAS proceeds as follows.
 At the start of the game, each player privately receives their action set $S_i \in \mathcal{S}_i$ from Nature based on $\rho$.
 Each then plays an action $a_i \in S_i$ simultaneously and receives a reward $u_i(a)$ based on the strategy profile $a \in A$.
-While each player $i$ observes its action set $S_i$ and might have full knowledge of $\rho$, they do not observe their opponents' action set $S_{-i}$ at any point.
+While each player $i$ observes their action set $S_i$ and might have full knowledge of $\rho$, they do not observe their opponents' action set $S_{-i}$.
+In the remainder of the paper, we make a technical assumption that will benefit our analysis.
+A similar assumption is often made to facilitate price of anarchy analysis in Bayesian games~\citep{fujii2025bayes, roughgarden2015price, syrgkanis2013composable, syrgkanis2012bayesian}.

-As described in~\cref{sec:related}, GSAS are a special case of Bayesian games.
-However, since the number of types $|\mathcal{S}_i|$ could be exponentially large in $A_i$, explicitly defining utilities $u_i$'s via the Bayesian game formulation is intractable (even for $n=2$) without exploiting the special structure afforded by GSAS.
-However, defining $\rho$ is still challenging since $\mathcal{S}$ is exponentially large in $|A_i|$ even for $n=2$.
-Next, we introduce a key assumption that will benefit our analysis.